rm

 Research Interests

-British Romanticism, the Regency, the periodical press, the literature of addiction, scholarly editing, crime and gothic fiction, Jane Austen, Thomas De Quincey, the Blackwood’s Magazine circle
+British Romanticism, Lord Byron, the Regency, The Beat Poets, the periodical press, the literature of addiction, the medical humanities, scholarly editing, crime and gothic fiction, Jane Austen, Thomas De Quincey, the Blackwood’s Magazine circle

 Selected Publications